Resilience-by-design in Adaptive Multi-Agent Traffic Control Systems: Threat Model

 In normal settings, the vehicles send a message to indicate their position and arrival time when approaching a traffic controller.
 Hence, the latter is fully aware of the number of vehicles in each lane.
-To generate signal-timing decisions, the queue-based traffic control algorithm will take into consideration the perceived number of vehicles as the queue length, while the delay-based algorithm will extract the vehicles' delay at the intersection from their broadcasted arrival times. \\ A Sybil attack on traffic controllers consists in creating or forging fake vehicle identities and using them to broadcast traffic-related information that may compromise the decisions of traffic flow management applications.
+To generate signal-timing decisions, the queue-based control algorithm will take into consideration the perceived number of vehicles as the queue length, while the delay-based algorithm will extract the vehicles' delay at the intersection from their broadcasted arrival times.
+In MARL-based AMATSC, these information will be used in the stochastic game to estimate the transition probabilities between the different states.
+Hence, corrupting these information will push the controllers off the optimal policy distribution. \\ A Sybil attack on traffic controllers consists in creating or forging fake vehicle identities and using them to broadcast traffic-related information that may compromise the decisions of traffic flow management applications.
 This attack is considered indirect since it does not require to physically access the traffic controller, but to tamper with data transmitted by the network of CAVs, which makes it highly feasible in reality.
 This paper explores an evolved version of Sybil attack, which we call coordinated Sybil attack, that will mainly target highly interconnected systems.
 In this scenario, the attacker will make use of fake vehicle identities to simultaneously target multiple traffic controllers by distributively corrupting their data inputs with the intent of producing a larger attack impact.
 This can substantially degrade the performance of ITS applications that rely on multiple networked data sources to generate decisions and take actions.
+For MARL-based multi-agent systems, this threat can be seen as a direct distortion of the environment on which the agents rely to compute their rewards and derive their policies.